 Facts:

-Prof. Vellutino showed this was incorrect when he ”asked dyslexic and non-dyslexic American children to re-produce Hebrew letters none of them had seen before… the poor readers performed as well as the normal readers in reproducing Hebrew letters from memory…Absolutely no differences between the two groups.
+Prof. Vellutino ”asked dyslexic and non-dyslexic American children to re-produce Hebrew letters none of them had seen before… the poor readers performed as well as the normal readers in reproducing Hebrew letters from memory…Absolutely no differences between the two groups.
 If anything the normal readers made more errors than the poor readers, so the poor readers could see the materials as well as the normal readers.”
 (Mills.
-The Dyslexia Myth)
+D. 2005)

 http://www.bbc.co.uk/news/education-32836733